elastic/eui/src-docs/src/views/provider/provider.md

 #### Global styles

 A reset stylesheet and global EUI styles will by default be applied via CSS-in-JS.
-To prevent loading these styles from loading, pass `theme={false}` to the provider.
+To prevent loading these styles from loading, pass `theme={null}` to the provider.

 #### `@emotion/cache` and style injection location